 1. Upload Data Into QIDA – Cycles end on the 7th of Each Month.

-As a reminder, the deadline to enter November data into QIDA is December 7th, 2017.
-For Missed Opportunities, November data corresponds to Cycle 12.
-For Coverage Rates and Recall, November data corresponds to Cycle 10.
+As a reminder, the deadline to enter December data into QIDA is January 8th, 2018.
+For Missed Opportunities, December data corresponds to Cycle 13.
+For Coverage Rates and Recall, December data corresponds to Cycle 11.
+This will be the last/final data collection for this project.
+Thank you for all your great work!

 There are 3 main data collection forms for this project: Missed Opportunities, Coverage Rates, and Recall.
 Links to the printable forms are included below for your convenience.
 Once captured, data must be uploaded electronically into the AAP's Quality Improvement Data Aggregator, also known as QIDA.
 Click here to access QIDA.